ticktockreed/bus-stops/styles/README.md

 `|-- plugins` contains all plugins used in the project that are not built by us.

 `app.js` contains all code functions specific to this project that are not better included as a separate plugin file.
-*-- please write all functions with variable name and function name.
-For example*

-	define_console_log: function() define_console_log {}

-`base.js` is common to all projects and includes comonly used functions and variables such as:
+`global.js` is common to all projects and includes comonly used functions such as:
 * The location of html snippets file (pulled in via AJAX)
 * Console log definition (to prevent JS from breaking in lt IE8)
-* Placeholder fallback

-And anything else usefull for all of our projects

 `jquery.ourplugin.0.1.js` is an example of a Zone created plugin.